Traditional Korean Medicine Offers Holistic Approach to Obesity Treatment

 Mankee Hwang, MD, PhD, Director of Kibon Korean Medicine Clinic, Adjunct Professor at Sogang University

 Two prominent herbs in Yogi prescriptions are Ma Huang (Ephedra sinica) and Coix Seed (Coix lacryma-jobi).
-Ma Huang raises body heat, improves blood circulation, and promotes fat breakdown, aiding weight loss.
+Ma Huang (Ephedra sinica) increases body heat, stimulates circulation, and promotes fat metabolism, aiding weight loss.
 It also suppresses appetite, helping to prevent overeating.
 Coix Seed, known for its diuretic properties and ability to reduce edema, supports digestive function and helps curb hunger.
-Together, these herbs in a Yogi prescription reduce the discomfort of hunger while enhancing metabolic health, enabling sustainable weight loss.
+Together, these herbs in a Yogi prescription help reduce hunger-related discomfort, support metabolic health, and promote sustainable weight loss.

-A major strength of Korean medicine’s approach to obesity is its personalization.
+One major strength of Korean medicine’s obesity approach lies in its personalized nature.
 Treatments are tailored to a patient’s unique constitution, health status, and lifestyle, minimizing the risk of side effects.
-Additionally, it addresses mental well-being and stress, key factors in diet failure, fostering psychological resilience.
-This holistic approach prioritizes long-term health and constitutional improvement over short-term weight loss.
+It also addresses mental well-being and stress—key contributors to diet failure—while fostering psychological resilience.
+This holistic approach emphasizes long-term health and overall balance rather than focusing solely on short-term weight loss.

-In conclusion, Yogi is a cornerstone of Korean medicine’s approach to obesity, offering more than just hunger relief—it regulates bodily balance to support sustainable weight management and constitutional health.
+In conclusion, Yogi is a cornerstone of Korean medicine’s obesity treatment, offering more than hunger relief—it helps restore bodily balance to support sustainable weight management and overall health.
 Recognized as a relatively safe method, Korean medicine holds promise as a complementary solution to modern obesity challenges.
 Continued research and interest in concepts like Yogi could position Korean medicine as a meaningful alternative in integrative healthcare.

 ad